use-ink/ink/MONTHLY_UPDATE.md

 contracts.

 Some notable updates in this release include:
-- Support for uploading and calling contracts on a chain which includes `pallet-contract`
+- Support for uploading and calling contracts on a chain with `pallet-contracts`
 - Linting rules for ink! contracts, giving developers warnings about common errors

 ### Delegate Call